Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Background

+In this way, the parameters $\Psi$ and $\Omega$ directly encode important conditional dependence relationship between the covariates and outcomes.
+Specifically, if $\psi_{j,k} = 0,$ we can conclude from Equation~\eqref{eq:y_conditional} that $Y_{k}$ is conditionally independent from $X_{j}$ given all other covariates and outcomes.
+And if $\omega_{k,k'} = 0,$ then $Y_{k}$ is conditionally independent of $Y_{k'},$ given all other covariates and outcomes.
+Consequently, despite its somewhat complicated notation, we can represent the conditional dependencies encoded by the model in Equation~\eqref{eq:cg_model} with a simple graphical model.

+Specifically, we construct a graph with $p+q$ vertices, one for each covariate $X_{j}$ and outcome $Y_{k}.$ We then draw a directed edges from $X_{j}$'s vertex to $Y_{k}$'s vertex whenever $\psi_{j,k} \neq 0.$ We additionally draw two directed edges (or, equivalently, a single bi-directed edge) between $Y_{k}$'s and $Y_{k'}$'s vertices whenever $\omega_{k,k'} \neq 0.$ Figure~\ref{fig:labelled_graph} shows a cartoon illustration of such a graph with $p = 3$ covariates and $q = 4$ outcomes.

+The graph so constructed is a chain graph and is faithful to the model in Equation~\eqref{eq:cg_model} under \citet{cox1993linear}'s multivariate regression (MVR) interpretation of chain graph; see \citet{sonntag2015chain} for a comparison of different chain graph interpretations.
+Based on this interpretation, and following the examples of \citet{McCarter2014} and \citet{shen2021bayesian}, we will refer to the model in Equation~\eqref{eq:cg_model} as the Gaussian chain graph model.

-\textbf{Learning sparse chain graphs}. \cite{McCarter2014} proposing fitting sparse Gaussian chain graphical models by maximizing a penalized negative log-likelihood.
-They specifically proposed homogeneous $L_1$ penalties on the entries of $\Psi$ and $\Omega$ and used cross-validation to set the penalty parameters for $\Psi$ and $\Omega.$ \cite{shen2021bayesian} developed a Bayesian version of that chain graphical LASSO and put a Gamma prior on the penalty parameters.
-In this way, they automatically learned the degree to which the entries $\psi_{j,k}$ and $\omega_{k,k'}$ are shrunk to zero.
-Although these paper differ in how they determine the appropriate amount of penalization, both \citet{McCarter2014} and \citet{shen2021bayesian} deploy a single fixed penalty on all of the entries in $\Psi$ and a single fixed penalty on all entries in $\Omega.$ With such fixed penalties, larger parameter estimates are shrunk towards zero as aggressively as the smaller parameter estimates, which can introduce substantial estimation bias.
+\cite{McCarter2014} proposing fitting sparse Gaussian chain graph models by maximizing a penalized log-likelihood.
+They specifically introduced homogeneous $L_1$ penalties on the entries of $\Psi$ and $\Omega$ and used cross-validation to set the penalty parameters for $\Psi$ and $\Omega.$ \cite{shen2021bayesian} developed a Bayesian version of that chain graphical LASSO and put a gamma prior on the penalty parameters.
+In this way, they automatically learned the degree to which each $\psi_{j,k}$ and $\omega_{k,k'}$ should be shrunk to zero.
+Although these papers differ in how they determined the appropriate amount of penalization, both deployed a single fixed penalty on all entries in $\Psi$ and a single fixed penalty on all entries in $\Omega.$ With fixed penalties, larger parameter estimates are shrunk towards zero as aggressively as smaller estimates, which can introduce substantial estimation bias.